1906 Croatian parliamentary election

 Parliamentary elections were held in the Kingdom of Croatia-Slavonia on 3, 4 and 5 May 1906.
 45,381 people were entitled to vote in the elections.
-The People's Party won 37 seats, the Croat-Serb Coalition 32 seats, and Starčević's Party of Rights (led by Josip Frank) won 19.
+The People's Party won 37 seats, the Croat-Serb Coalition 32 seats, and the Frankists (led by Josip Frank) won 19.
 On 30 April Nikola Tomašić, leader of the People's Party, renounced his candidature and left politics for a short time.